Why integrity matters in 2020

 - Even with established secure configurations for each piece of hardware and version of software, organizations must continuously monitor, assess and compare those configurations to established guidelines.
 After all, one small configuration change of a critical asset that takes place due to routine drift can dramatically increase a system’s vulnerability.

 - Besides monitoring for changes to files and file attributes, agencies should be able to tell the difference between good and bad ones, between business-as-usual changes and ones that mean trouble.

 - Ad hoc system integrity checks are fine, but agencies must deploy effective baselining to enable detection of unauthorized or potentially malicious changes.

 Organizations whose chief information security officers are following these practices are doing integrity well and are demonstrating maturity in their security strategy.
 With more organizations operating at a higher level of maturity, we will start to see fewer year-in-reviews reports that characterize security progress as “similar to last year.”
 Rather, we will read about a reduction of incidents and a strong move toward cybersecurity maturity and reduced risk -- which is why integrity matters in 2020.

-Maurice Uenuma is vice president, Tripwire Federal.
+Maurice Uenuma is vice president, federal and enterprise, at Tripwire.